 Apart from the site’s content, title tags are the second most important on-page SEO element.
 If you’re going through the effort to produce exceptional website content, it’s worth your time to write exceptional title tags.
-The more relevant they are to a user’s search, the more likely your site is to receive a boost in position (translation: more rentals).
+The more relevant they are to a user’s search, the more likely your site is to receive a boost in search position (translation: more rentals).

-2. Placement.
-We’ll look at two main locations you’ll find title tags using our storEDGE blog page as an example.
+Placement.
+We’ll look at the two main locations you’ll find title tags using our storEDGE blog page as an example.
 Say you were to perform a Google search for “self storage blog.”
 You would land on a results page with plenty of self storage-related blogs.
 Among those results you would find a link to our blog page and it would look like this:

 You’ll also see title tags, as mentioned before, at the top of the webpage you are viewing.
 When on our blog page, you’ll see an excerpt of the title in the tab and the full title when you hover your mouse above it: